-As the Research Director at Johnson Center for Child Health and Development, Dr. Hewitson oversees a diverse research portfolio for children with autism focusing on nutrition, mitochondrial dysfunction and the development of biomarkers as both diagnostic tools and as possible therapeutic targets.
+As the Research Director at Johnson Center for Child Health and Development, Dr. Hewitson oversees a diverse research portfolio for children with autism focusing on immune dysfunction, nutrition, and the development of biomarkers as both diagnostic tools and as possible therapeutic targets.

 Claire Schutte, PsyD, BCBA-D, is Staff Psychologist at The Johnson Center for Child Health and Development.
 She graduated with honors from the University of Florida with a B.S. in Psychology and a minor in General Education.
 She completed graduate training at Florida Institute of Technology, completing a doctoral degree in Clinical Psychology and a master’s degree in Applied Behavior Analysis (ABA).

 Dr. Schutte has treated a diverse population of children, adolescents, and adults in a variety of clinical settings, including community clinics, college counseling centers, psychiatric hospitals, private practice, and private treatment programs.
 She has extensive experience in the area of child and adult psychological evaluation and assessment, and recently completed a postdoctoral residency in psychological evaluation.